Lori-Stroud/data-science-coursera/GettingAndCleaningData/CodeBook.md

 The features selected for this database come from the accelerometer and gyroscope 3-axial raw signals *tAcc-XYZ* and *tGyro-XYZ*.
-These time domain signals (prefix 't' to denote time) were captured at a constant rate of 50 Hz.
+These time domain signals (prefix *t* to denote time) were captured at a constant rate of 50 Hz.
 Then they were filtered using a median filter and a 3rd order low pass Butterworth filter with a corner frequency of 20 Hz to remove noise.